Cyberyann/pdf_to_wikitext/Readme.md

 **Installation of libraries**
 `pip install -r requirements.txt`

+**Create work folder**
+Project need 2 folder to work.
+They are defined in the .env file
+- images
+- output

+You can create like this in the project folder (they are in the .gitignore) or use others folders

 **Create .env file**
 Create a .env file from .env.example file and fill it with your values